How to Protect an Old Ankle Sprain from Re-Injury

 Studies have found that new injuries to an old ankle sprain can result in chronic pain, being of a more intense nature in some instances than the pain of the original sprain.
 Additionally, new injuries, or old injuries that did not heal well, can lead to disabilities in the long term.

-Doctors suggest exercises that will strengthen muscles to avoid sprains or re-injury of an old ankle sprain:
+So, doctors suggest these exercises to strengthen muscles and to help avoid sprains or re-injury of an old ankle sprain.

 When to Consult a Physician

-With emergency services at three locations, Michigan Podiatry will provide aid immediately and conveniently.
+With emergency services at three locations including one in Southfield, Michigan Podiatry will provide aid immediately and conveniently.
 Contact Michigan Podiatry for a consultation or exam of your old ankle sprain today.